bansalsd420/webdem/NEW_ADMIN_README.md

 Welcome!
 This document gives a simple, practical guide to the Mojistore web project and the admin options you can use.

 Who is this for
-- New developers or operators who need to run the site locally, manage caches, or test category visibility and banners.
+- New developers or operators who need to run the site locally, manage caches, or test banners and broadcasts.
 - Written in plain language with the common tasks you will perform.

 Project layout (simple)
 - api/ — The backend (Node.js + Express).
 Talks to the ERP/connector and the MySQL database.
   - src/routes — HTTP routes (APIs).
 Look here for admin/test endpoints.
-  - src/lib — helper code (caching, category visibility helpers, file-admin watcher).
+  - src/lib — helper code (caching, file-admin watcher).
   - tools — small utilities for running admin tasks from the command line.
 - mojistore/ — The frontend (React + Vite).
 Has a developer Test page used to exercise admin/test APIs.